zblock135/Pramod_Bopit_Updated/README.md

 This app utilizes the accelerometer as one of the user commands.
 The accelerometer is turned toggled by the app.
 It also has thershold detetection and alpha filtering.

 Advanced Functionality:

-Advanced User Interface - Clicking the buttons on the opening MainActivity will take the user to different pages with                             separate funtions
+Advanced User Interface - Clicking the buttons on the opening MainActivity will take the user to different pages with                             separate functions.

-Advanced Algorithms     -
+Advanced Algorithms     - The app uses a random number generator to determine which actions to choose.
+In addition, the                           code makes reoccuring actions (having the same action twice) unlikely.

-Advanced Visualizations - In the gameplay of the app a new picture is shown for every given command
+Advanced Visualizations - In the gameplay of the app a new picture is shown for every given command.
+A text field and a                           sound clip are also used to tell you which action to complete.

+Multiple Sensors        - In addition to the accelerometer, our app uses multiple sensors during the course of the game.
+Some actions use physical buttons on the phone (Turn up and Turn down).
+The tap it action                               makes use of the touch screen, and the yell it function make use of the microphone.

 Directions: